music-suite/music-suite/docs/src/User-Guide.md

 ## Working with Time and Duration

-TODO brief intro to adding time and duration?
-Introduce Time/Duration/Span/HasPosition properly later on?
+TODO AffineSpace

+Maybe forward reference to Span/HasPosition?

 ## Summary